sjnakib/portfolio-v3/specification.md

     - Provides quick way to clear all selections at once
   - Consistent text size matching the rest of the site
   - Responsive design across all devices:
-    - Standard text size (16px) for better readability
+    - Standard text size (16px/text-base) for better readability
+    - Consistent text sizing across all sections including:
+      - Tabbed sections (projects, experiences, academic)
+      - Project gallery page and project details
+      - Experiences section on all pages
+      - Using text-base rather than text-sm or text-xs for improved readability
     - Touch-friendly tap targets (min 44×44px)
     - Flexible wrapping on smaller screens
     - Divider between category and technology sections